Woolley Edge services

 Woolley Edge services is a motorway service station on the M1 motorway within the borough of the City of Wakefield, West Yorkshire, England.
 It lies between junctions 38 and 39 close to West Bretton and west of the village of Woolley.

 History

+The first Esso Taverna service area to open was the £600,000 Washington-Birtley service area in August 1970.

 Both sites were opened in 1972 by Taverna (Esso).
+The site opened in the first week of January 1972, but only for fuel.
+The construction cost was £420,000.
+The site fully opened in March 1972.
+The architects were Challen, Floyd, Slaski and Todd.

+Parking was for 425 cars, 110 trucks and 12 coaches.
+140 staff would work there.

+One side was 14 acres, and the other side was 16 acres.
+There was no bridge connecting the two.

+Ownership

 It was one of five sites in the UK sold to Granada in March 1973 for £2.5 million.
 The current owner is Moto.
 In 2006, Moto changed the branding to Marks and Spencer and Costa Coffee; also on site are the brands Burger King and Travelodge.